 Awareness Campaign in Quebec: Fight Against GHB Poisoning

-Émile Lebel, aware of the seriousness of the situation, is receptive to the officers' message.
-Having personally faced numerous cases of GHB poisoning, he describes this problem as a "scourge" that he must manage regularly.
+Émile Lebel, aware of the seriousness of the situation, is receptive to the officers’ message.
+Having himself faced numerous cases of GHB poisoning, he describes this problem as a "scourge" that he must manage regularly.

 Victims of GHB poisoning, mainly young women, lose consciousness inside or outside bars, often at closing time.
 It is often difficult to determine where and when they were drugged.